Take my word: move your sites away from SiteGround.

 The special initial price applies for the first invoice only.
 Once your initial term is over regular renewal prices apply.

-Here was my bill for their cloud hosting (can’t believe I was paying this):
+Here was my bill for their cloud hosting after upgrading from CPU limits:

 10. Harder To Move Away From Site Tools